Join my community and receive my free ebook! Subscribe now >>

 Most women will experience an increase in blood pressure after menopause occurs.
 The risk factors of developing high blood pressure also increase in postmenopausal women, especially when you consider the difference in premenopausal women.

-My first hysterectomy was to only remove my utters due to painful periods, serious clots and a baseball size fibroid.
+With my hysterectomy I only remove my uterus due to painful periods, serious clots and a baseball size fibroid.
 My ovaries were not removed then, so my body was still protected by my body's natural estrogen.

-I was only forty-one at the time of my first surgery.
+I was only in my 40s at the time of my first surgery.

-The fact that my ovaries were still there protected me from the increased risk of a heart attack and due also to my taking medications to control my high blood pressure.
+The fact that my ovaries were still there protected me from the increased risk of a heart attack along with my high blood pressure medication.

-For women the symptoms for a heart attack, are not as well known like those of men.
+For women the symptoms for a heart attack, are not as well-known as those of men.

-Let Dr. Dale show you how to help your body do what it was designed to do for you to start looking and feeling your best.
+Purchase and read Dr. Dale’s book and learn how to help your body do what it was designed to do for you to start looking and feeling your best.

 Doctors believe that the numerous changes that occur in women during menopause lead to this increased risk of developing high blood pressure.
 The changes during your menopause are related to the changes happening in your ovaries, that brings on hormonal changes that can lead to your increased risk.

 For example, hormone replacement therapy, or HRT, is often used to balance hormones in the woman’s body.
-However, HRT can also increase your blood pressure and studies have stated that HRT ages your organs and bodily system.
+However, HRT can also increase your blood pressure.
+Studies have stated that HRT ages your organs and bodily system.

 Although there's an increase in the blood pressure of women after and immediately before menopause, there are ways to control it.
-Here are some information that can help:
+Here's some information that can help: